ultimateabhi/ultimateabhi.github.io/_posts/2026-06-13-Indian-IT-sector.md

 We are the oldest continuing civilization on earth.
 But what is this ancient thing that we are trying so hard to preserve ?

-Indian saints and hippies around the world talk about
+Indian saints and hippies/liberals around the world, in an attempt to sound cool, talk about being one with the universe.
+Indian literature talks about the definition of "you".
+But it's all very confusedly presented

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.